itsajayy/Data_Mining_and_EDA_of_top_3_mobile_brands_in_India/README.md

   - [Visualization](#visualization)
   - [EDA Conclusion](#eda-conclusion)
 ### Project Overview
-This data analysis project aims to provide insights into the mobile market in india between the top three companies in India.
-By analyzing various aspects of the mobile phones data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the phone market in india.
+This data research study attempts to provide insights into the mobile market in India by comparing the top three players.
+We hope to discover patterns, generate data-driven recommendations, and acquire a better understanding of the phone market in India by evaluating various elements of mobile phone data.

 ### Data Sources